Our knowledge of orthopaedics. Your best health.

 Imaging Tests

 • X-rays.
-X-rays help to determine the extent of damage and deformity in your knee.
-Your doctor will order several X-rays of your knee to see the pattern of arthritis.
+X-rays help to determine the extent of arthritis and deformity in your knee.
+Your doctor may order several X-rays of your knee in different positions to see the pattern of arthritis throughout the compartment.

 • Magnetic resonance imaging (MRI) scans.
-Your doctor may also order an MRI scan to better evaluate the cartilage.
+Your doctor may order an MRI scan to better evaluate the cartilage in the compartment where the arthritis is located.

 Your Surgery

 You will either go home after your surgery or be admitted to the hospital for an overnight stay.
-Your doctor will discuss the timing with you.
+Your doctor will discuss the options with you.

 Before Surgery